 - The segnames() and strand() setters. - The names(), mcols() and metadata() setters. - The family of setters that operate on the seqinfo component of an object: seqlevels(), seqlevelsStyle(), seqlengths(), isCircular(), genome(), and seqinfo().
-These setters are defined and documented in the GenomeInfoDb package.
+These setters are defined and documented in the Seqinfo and GenomeInfoDb packages.